 You must meet the following requirements to be eligible for FEE‑HELP:

 The FEE‑HELP limit is the total amount available to eligible students under the FEE‑HELP, VET Student Loans, and VET FEE‑HELP loan schemes.
-It is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.

 There is no interest charged on FEE-HELP debts, however it is subject to indexation, which means the loan maintains its real value by adjusting in line with changes in the cost of living.
 There is also a loan fee of 25 per cent for FEE‑HELP loans for undergraduate courses.
 The loan fee does not count towards your FEE‑HELP limit.

 For the purposes of subsection 104-1(1A) of the HESA 2003 (The Act), in determining whether a student is a genuine student in relation to a unit of study being undertaken as part of a course of study, regard may be had to the following matters:

 (a) whether the student is reasonably engaged in the course;

 (b) whether the student has been provided with information pertaining to the course requirements for the course, and the cost and duration of the course;